RobinVercruysse/qbusmqtt-java/README.md

 # Qbus MQTT for Java

 This repository consists of useful modules for Java integrations with Qbus over MQTT.
 The setup of Qbus' qbusmqtt tool or the MQTT broker are not in scope of this repository.
+These modules are currently not publicly deployed anywhere.

 ## Qbus MQTT Model